 This chapter includes the following articles.

-This chapter contains interviews with Mohamed Omran, CEO, Egyptian Exchange (EGX) and Hussein Choucri, Chairman and Managing Director, HC Securities & Investment.
+This chapter contains an interview with Mohamed Omran, CEO, Egyptian Exchange (EGX); and a viewpoint with Hussein Choucri, Chairman and Managing Director, HC Securities & Investment.